smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ### When user clicks on notification popup

-In previous code snippet in Code-1, SdlNotificationActivity is specified for ContentIntent.
+In previous code snippet (Code-1), SdlNotificationActivity is specified for ContentIntent.
+The activity is shown when user clicks on the notification popup.

 The sample UX of SdlNotificationActivity looks like below:

 ![SdlNotificationActivity UX](../assets/proposals/0230-spp-resource-management-for-android/spp_error_activity.png)